 If you or a covered family member move outside of our service area, you can enroll in another plan.
 If your dependents live out of the area (for example, if your child goes to college in another state), you should consider enrolling in a fee-for-service plan or an HMO that has agreements with affiliates in other areas.
 If you or a family member move, you do not have to wait until Open Season to change plans.
 Contact your employing or retirement office.

 Section 2.
-Changes for 2018
+Changes for 2019

-Changes to this Plan
+Changes to our High Option Plan: